Flat Kingdom Papers Cut Edition Cuts Corners But Crafts Charm

-In this Flat Kingdom Papers Cut Edition Review, we are introduced to a wise sorcerer created six Magical Jewels that kept the effects of the third dimension at bay, granting peace and prosperity.
-However, one day an evil masked thief named Hex disrupted the balance and made the chaos return.
+In this Flat Kingdom Papers Cut Edition Review, we are introduced to a wise sorcerer who created six Magical Jewels that kept the effects of the third dimension at bay, granting peace and prosperity.
+However, one day, an evil masked thief named Hex disrupted the balance and made the chaos return.
 The only one who can stop the chaos is Flat, a little hero able to change into a circle, triangle, or square in order to solve puzzles, overcome obstacles and defeat giant bosses!

 Flat Kingdom Papers Cut Edition Review Pros: